HirbodBehnam/PortForwarder/README.md

 ### Arguments
 There are two options:
 1. `-h`: It prints out the help of the proxy.
+2. `--no-exit-save`: Disable the before exit rules saving
-2. `-verbose`: Verbose mode (A number between 0 to 4)
+3. `-verbose`: Verbose mode (a number between 0 to 4)
-3. `--config`: In case you want to use a config file with another name, just pass it to program as the first argument.
+4. `--config`: In case you want to use a config file with another name, just pass it to program as the first argument.
 For example:
 ```bash
 ./PortForwarder --config custom_conf.json
 ```